Luzkan/smells/content/smells/complicated-boolean-expression.md

 ---
-slug: "complicated-boolean-expression"
+slug: 'complicated-boolean-expression'
 meta:
   last_update_date: 2022-04-19
-  title: "Complicated Boolean Expression"
+  title: 'Complicated Boolean Expression'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: "Reading it feels like solving a discrete math problem.
+The if-statement just checks whether a timer expired, but between the negations and conjunctions, you'd never guess that at a glance."
   known_as:
     - ---
 categories:
-  expanse: "Within"
+  expanse: 'Within'
   obstruction:
     - Obfuscators
   occurrence: